taylorhickem/aws_cicd/lambda/layer_version_update/README.md

 If the layer already exists, then a new version is created If the layer does not already exist, then a new layer is created.
 In both cases, the version tag is extracted from the name of the *.zip file.

+# ENVIRONMENT VARIABLES

+SOURCE_BUCKET: S3 bucket where the package *.zip file is located